 What Kind of Injuries Occur from Exploding Vape Products?

-Exploding vape products often cause injuries to the hands, lips, teeth, mouth, or face, which can can cause significant pain and emotional suffering, including:
+Exploding vape products often cause injuries to the hands, lips, teeth, mouth, or face, which can cause significant pain and emotional suffering, including:

 - Chemical burn injuries